DancesWithDingo/ViewModelToolkit/README.md

 At its most basic, VMT provides three ViewModelBase base classes:

 1. `ViewModelBase`, used for simple navigation to another page,
-2. `ViewModelBase<T>`, used for task-based modal and modeless navigation to another page with a strongly typed ViewModel.
+2. `ViewModelBase<T>`, used for simple navigation to another page with a strongly typed model object passed to the `Initialize` method,
 3. `ModalViewModelBase<T>`, used for task-based modal navigation to another page, adding toolbar items and/or a button bar with Save and Cancel buttons.

 ### `ViewModelBase` class

-At the root of the hierarchy is `ViewModelBase`, which provides the basic functionality.
+At the root of the hierarchy is `ViewModelBase`, which provides the basic ViewModel lifecycle functionality.
 An `IsDirty` property is managed by the `Set<T>` function that handles the `INotifyPropertyChanged` calls and sets the `IsDirty` flag automatically.

 Basic usage of `ViewModel.Set<T>` within a property setter is illustrated here: